What Do Kidneys Do?

 Slow the Progression of Kidney Disease

 You can protect the health of your kidneys by preventing or managing health conditions that cause kidney damage, such as diabetes and high blood pressure.
-There are also some things you can do, such as making healthy food choices and other taking other steps to prevent or slow the progression of kidney disease.
+There are also some things you can do, such as making healthy food choices and taking other steps to prevent or slow the progression of kidney disease.

 Register to Be a Donor